Multiple-step template.

 The Layout preview allows the user to view the highlighted or selected portion of the instance as it is rendered when the user moves the layout preview box over the steps in the right configuration window.
 By using the layout preview box, the user can also scroll through the designer page.

-The process instance appears on a new page, and the layout preview is visible when you hover the mouse over the steps.
-Select the white outline box within the layout preview and drag it to see a larger process instance.
-Grab the small white outline box at the bottom left and move the layout preview out of the canvas if needed.
+The process instance appears on a new page, and the layout preview is visible when you hover over the steps.
+Select the white outline box in the layout preview and drag it to see a larger process instance.
+Grab the small white outline box at the bottom left and move the layout preview off the canvas if needed.
+Note: Toggle the “Show or Hide Preview” button as needed.

-Use the search box to find a specific step, as shown below.
-Click the process step hyperlink to navigate the designer canvas quickly.
+Use the “Search” box to find a specific step, as shown below.
+Click the process step hyperlink to quickly navigate the designer canvas.

 Save Process Definition As Template.